Danny Salazar: New York Yankees

 On May 13, 2022, Salazar signed a minor league contract with the New York Yankees organization.
 He appeared in 2 games for the Triple-A Scranton/Wilkes-Barre RailRiders, and posted a 3.86 ERA with 4 strikeouts in 2 1/3 innings.
 Salazar was released by the Yankees organization on September 20.

 Diablos Rojos del México

 On June 15, 2024, Salazar signed with the Diablos Rojos del México of the Mexican League.
-He made 2 appearances for México, struggling to a 40.50 ERA with 2 strikeouts across 2/3 innings of relief.
+He made two appearances for México, struggling to a 40.50 ERA with two strikeouts across 2/3 innings of relief.
 Salazar was released by the Diablos on June 22.

+Coaching career

+On January 24, 2026, the Arizona Diamondbacks hired Salazar to serve as the pitching coach for the Dominican Summer League Diamondbacks.